 Look at how Skyscanner cleverly responded to a customer when he posted on Facebook about the travel site suggesting he take a 413,786-hour and 25-minute long layover on a trip from Christchurch to London.

 Instead of writing it off as a technical glitch with the website, Skyscanner decided to go with a comedic approach by offering some suggestions on how he can kill time during his extended layover in Bangkok while offering to look into the mistake at the same time.

 Their hilarious response went viral in no time and led to a spike in user engagement as they were impressed by the company’s sense of humor.
 Some were even convinced to use Skyscanner the next time they travel!

 By now, I think we can all agree that social media monitoring is a critical component of any effective social media strategy.
 However, one needs to be careful to avoid the common mistakes shared above, as those can undermine the effectiveness of your social media monitoring efforts.

 There are several excellent tools like Keyhole that are not only intuitive to use but can also help you better navigate the world of social media monitoring.

-Keyhole, for example, is packed with a myriad of features to predict rising trends, schedule, publish and optimize your social media posts, as well as measure the performance, growth, and engagement of your accounts and campaigns.
+Keyhole, for example, is packed with a myriad of features.
+Predict rising trends, schedule unlimited posts and optimize your social media presence apart from tracking your overall performance, growth, and engagement of your accounts and campaigns.